Betty: An Automatic Differentiation Library for Multilevel Optimization: Experiments

--10pt We observe that different best-Jacobian algorithms lead to vastly different test accuracy, memory efficiency, and training wall time.
-Interestingly, we notice that AID-FD with unrolling steps of both 1 and 5 consistently achieve better test accuracy (close to SoTA~\cite{tang2020long}) and memory efficiency than other methods.
+We observe that different best-Jacobian algorithms lead to vastly different test accuracy, memory efficiency, and training wall time.
+Interestingly, we notice that AID-FD with unrolling steps of both 1 and 5 consistently achieve better test accuracy (close to SoTA~\citep{tang2020long}) and memory efficiency than other methods.
 This demonstrates that, while \textsc{Betty} is developed to support large and general MLO programs, it is still useful for simpler bilevel optimization tasks as well.
+An additional analysis on the effect of best-response Jacobian can also be found in Appendix~\ref{sec:design_choice}.

+Furthermore, to demonstrate the scalability of \textsc{Betty} to large-scale MLO, we applied MWN to sentence classification with the BERT-base model~\citep{devlin2018bert} with 110M parameters.
+Similarly, we artificially inject class imbalance into the SST dataset, and use AID-FD as our best-response Jacobian calculation algorithm.
+The experiment results are provided in Table~\ref{tab:bert}.

+As shown above, default full-precision training fails due to the CUDA out-of-memory error, while mixed-precision training, which only requires a one-line change in \texttt{Config}, avoids this issue while also providing consistent improvements in test accuracy compared to the BERT baseline.
+This demonstrates that our system features are indeed effective in scaling MLO to large models.
+We include more analyses on our systems support in Appendix~\ref{sec:system_support_appendix}.